Mitigating Vulnerabilities and Enhancing Strengths in the Wake of Typhoon Haiyan/Yolanda

 Raviola, G., Eustache, E., Oswald, C., & Belkin, G. S. (2012).
 Mental health response in Haiti in the aftermath of the 2010 earthquake: a case study for building long-term solutions.
 Harvard Review of Psychiatry, 20(1), 68-77.
 Go to abstract.

 Ritchie, C.E., Watson, P.J. & Friedman, M.J.
 (Eds.)
 (2006).
 Interventions Following Mass Violence and Disasters: Strategies for Mental Health Practice.
 New York: Guilford Press.

 Taylor, L. K., Weist, M. D., & DeLoach, K. (2012).
 Exploring the use of the interactive systems framework to guide school mental health services in post-disaster contexts: building community capacity for trauma-focused interventions.
 American Journal of Community Psychology, 50(3-4), 530-540.
-Available in PDF (11 pages).
+Go to abstract.